Donald Trump, Jr.

 See also: Donald Trump presidential transition team

-Donald Trump Jr. was a member of Donald Trump's presidential transition team.
+Donald Trump Jr. was a member of Donald Trump's presidential transition team in his first presidential term.
 The transition team was a group of around 100 aides, policy experts, government affairs officials, and former government officials who were tasked with vetting, interviewing, and recommending individuals for top cabinet and staff roles in Trump's administration.[2]

 Republican National Convention[edit]